HinodeXRT/xrtpy/docs/dem_overview.rst

 solution is enforced implicitly through the spline representation and the limited number of knots.

-When Monte Carlo error estimation is enabled, the observed intensities are perturbed according to their uncertainties,
+When Monte Carlo uncertainties estimation is enabled, the observed intensities are perturbed according to their uncertainties,

 .. math::